 - Meet potential investors

-One does not need to be a member to drop in and use the space, which has free areas for cafe patron, or $3/hour for individual seating.
+One does not need to be a member to drop in and use the space, which has free areas for cafe patrons, or $3/hour for individual seating.
 Individual workspaces can be reserved.
 Meeting rooms can also be reserved, though the cost probably depends on the size of the rooms.

 The feel of HanaHaus is like a Startup incubator space meets an internet Café meets AWS Pop-up Loft meets an Apple Genius Bar.
-Who knows when and where the next big startup will come from, but HanaHaus maybe part of those stories in the future Silicon valley.
+Who knows when and where the next big startup will come from, but HanaHaus may be part of those stories in the future of Silicon valley.
 I'm not sure what measures of success SAP is gauging for this venture, but I'm sure more HanaHaus are planned for other locations worldwide.
 I'll certainly be hanging out at the Palo Alto one, who knows maybe I'll find our next customer or investor there while sipping on Blue Bottle coffee!